timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 and rice, beans and co. at [RAPUNZEL](https://shop.rapunzel.de/) and [prohviant](https://www.prohviant.de/).

-* Since the first shopping after the experiment I started using almond butter in my oat meal instaed of peanut butter.
+* Since the first shopping after the experiment I started using almond butter in my oat meal instead of peanut butter.

 * I removed the coconut flakes from my oat meal.